The best Warzone AS VAL loadouts for recoil control, speed and range

-The Warzone AS VAL is a new gun in Call of Duty Warzone season 6 with some extremely interesting barrel options that provide built in suppression.
+The Warzone AS VAL is a new gun in Call of Duty Warzone season 6 with some extremely interesting loadout options thanks to a barrel that provides built in suppression.
 As well as being silenced, the barrel boosts range, bullet velocity and aim down sights (ADS) speeds.
 Combined with a high damage and fire rate, there's a great base to build a winning loadout from.
+We've also got some options for the Warzone SP-R 2028 best loadout here if you're interested in the other new gun that arrived this season.

-Taking into account those good starting points, here are a few Warzone AS VAl loadout options then, to give you some increased recoil control, speed and range.
+Taking into account that barrel, here are a few Warzone AS VAL loadout options then, to give you some increased recoil control, speed and range.

 Call of Duty Warzone tips | Warzone Bunker Locations | Firebrand Bruen subway Easter egg | Warzone subway metro stations | Call of Duty Warzone Error codes | Call of Duty Warzone crossplay | Call of Duty Warzone best loadout | Best Call of Duty Warzone guns | Best Call of Duty Warzone perks